 After implementing Amazon Cloudfront

-If you’re stuck on to any of the steps under this step-by-step guide to configure Amazon CloudFront for WordPress, then do let me know in the comments below.
+If you’re stuck on to any of the steps under this step-by-step guide to configuring Amazon CloudFront for WordPress, then do let me know in the comments below.

 P.S.
 I had not used minify feature of W3 Total cache to reduce the request count yet, but if implemented then I am sure the load time of my blog is going to be reduced even more.